Stavros Lambrinidis: European Parliament

 Lambrinidis started his career in the European Parliament on 20 July 2004, as a member of the European Parliament for the Greek Social Democratic Party PA.SO.K.
 A few months later, he was elected as the vice president of the Party of European Socialists and, in April 2005, as head of the parliamentary delegation of Panhellenic Socialist Movement (PA.SO.K.) to the European Parliament.

 During this term, Lambrinidis was a vice president of the parliament's Committee on Civil Liberties, Justice and Home Affairs (LIBE), a Member of the Delegation of Relations with the United States, as well as a substitute-member of the Delegation of Relations with Iran and the Committee of Constitutional Affairs.

 In July 2009, Lambrinidis was elected as a Vice President of the European Parliament, while in November 2010, he was a speaker of the European Data Protection and Privacy Conference.

-In 2012 as a popular politician, with extensive experience in the diplomatic field, international trade, foreign relations and a political instinct, Lambrinidis was considered the leading candidate for the position of United Nations Under Secretary General for Public Information before the assumption of his European Union duties as EU Special Representative for Human Rights.